-If you're looking to provide a product or service to Cook County judicial candidates, please take note: I will consider accepting advertisements for products and services aimed at judicial candidates for the coming election cycle.
+If you're looking to provide a product or service to Cook County judicial candidates or potential candidates, please take note: I will consider accepting advertisements for products and services aimed at judicial candidates.

 Advertisements -- clearly labeled as such -- will be put up as posts on the blog for a one-time fee.
-I reserve the right to edit or reject ad copy.
+I reserve the right to edit or reject ad copy or to refuse an ad altogether.
 Email me at firstname.lastname@example.org for information and rates.

 Judicial candidates and campaigns are not charged for getting their information on this blog.
 This blog does not make endorsements and no ads for or against any particular candidate will be accepted (the content of Google ads appearing on this page are not under my direct control).